 A private balcony gives you a quiet place in which to relax and enjoy beautiful views of the ocean, as well as your ports of call.
 They can be particularly useful when enjoying scenic cruising, such as in Alaska’s Inside Passage, or when transiting somewhere unusual, such as the Panama Canal, when the outside decks can become extremely busy.
-A balcony can also be blessing for anyone who suffers from seasickness; if you’re feeling a tad green, you can still enjoy the outdoors and fresh air.
+A balcony can also be blessing for anyone who suffers from seasickness; if you’re feeling green, you can still enjoy the outdoors and fresh air as well as ease your symptoms.
 For some couples, a balcony allows you to do different things at the same.
 One person can enjoy an afternoon nap, while the other sits outside and takes in the scenery.
 And if your ship offers room service, a leisurely breakfast in port or at sea, a late lunch if you’re back from a shore tour, or a private dinner for two is available to you.